-Project Management Professional (PMP)® certification is the most distinguished professional qualification for project managers offered by Project Management Institute (PMI)®.
-The certification is relevant for professionals who are seeking to advance their career by completing the PMP® certification exam that is based on Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide)—Sixth Edition, Project Management Institute, Inc., 2017.
+Project Management Professional (PMP)® certification is the most distinguished professional qualification for project managers.
+Offered by Project Management Institute (PMI)®, the PMP® certification is acquired after successfully completing the exam which is based on the Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide)—Sixth Edition, Project Management Institute, Inc., 2017.
+If, as a project manager, you seek to enhance your career opportunities, then this is the right certification for you.

-A project manager’s primary goal is to ensure completion of project on time and within budget, meet requirements, and keep customers and team members happy.
-Project Management Institute’s (PMI)® - Project Management Professional (PMP)®certification equips you to do this, even in the context of highly demanding projects.
+The PMP® certification is a validation of your skills and expertise in handling demanding projects that are resource and time intensive and span geographies and cultures.
+The certification will turn you into an exemplary project manager who can ensure completion of the project on time and within budget, meet requirements, and keep customers and team members happy.
 KnowledgeHut’s course on PMP® prepares you for the certification through an intensive session of theory and practicals.

-Now you can enhance your competence and knowledge in Project management techniques, and establish your ability to handle complex project challenges with confidence.
+Enrol now and enhance your competence and knowledge in Project management best practices.
 This prep course is aligned to the 2018 exam.

 This course is approved by PMI®, Inc. and endorsed by Australian Institute of Project Management (AIPM).